stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 isWeekend _        = False
 ```

-The final line with the catch-all pattern is only invoked,
+The final line with the catch-all pattern is only invoked
 if the argument is not equal to `Saturday` or `Sunday`.
 Remember: Patterns in a pattern match are matched against
-the input from top to bottom and the first match decides,
+the input from top to bottom, and the first match decides
 which path on the right hand side will be taken.

 We can use catch-all patterns to implement an equality test for